Parameter list pattern

 The presence of the colon

-: will decide whether we are creating a new named parameter or not.
+: will decide whether we are creating a new named argument or not.

-:$colour will not only be the name of the aliased variable, but also a new named parameter (used in the second invocation).
+:$colour will not only be the name of the aliased variable, but also a new named argument (used in the second invocation).
 However,

-$kind will just be the name of the aliased variable, that does not create a new named parameter.
+$kind will just be the name of the aliased variable, that does not create a new named argument.
 More uses of aliases can be found in sub MAIN

 A function with named arguments can be called dynamically, dereferencing a Pair with